labwc/labwc/README.md

 Disable xwayland with `meson -Dxwayland=disabled build/`

-For OS/distribution specific details see see [wiki].
+For OS/distribution specific details see [wiki].

 If the right version of `wlroots` is not found on the system, the build setup will automatically download the wlroots repo.
 If this fallback is not desired